samgreenfield/Bloom/README.md

 ## Features

 **For Teachers:**
-- Create, edit, and delete lessons and questions
+- Create, edit, and delete classes, lessons and questions
 - View students’ progress and scores
 - Preview quizzes as students